-- " Advocates for people living in nursing homes, board-and-care homes, assisted living facilities, and similar facilities to resolve their individual problems and to bring about changes that improve their care, quality of life, and rights. - " Vaccine-related activities may include visiting and serving as a resource to provide information and assistance on how to obtain the vaccine for residents and staff that have been unable to get vaccinated.
+Advocates for people living in nursing homes, boardand-care homes, assisted living facilities, and similar facilities to resolve their individual problems and to bring about changes that improve their care, quality of life, and rights.
+Find a local LTC ombudsman program.

+Vaccine-related activities include providing information and assistance on how to obtain vaccines and boosters for residents and staff including addressing vaccine hesitancy.